 You never know when you’ll be invited to attend an interview or a meeting, so it’s important that you stick around Toronto to be there in person.
 If it’s unavoidable and you know you’ll be out of town during your search, let your work term engagement coordinator know.

 Start a relationship with your potential future employer off on the right foot: apply on time, and don’t miss the application details.
 Make sure that you read each job posting carefully before you apply, taking careful note of the application method and deadline.
 We cannot accept or forward late applications to the employer.

-As an Arts & Science Co-op student, you'll have access to high-quality, reliable opportunities that have been carefully reviewed and approved through our Career Service Manager system, or CSM.
+As an Arts & Science Co-op student, you'll have access to high-quality, reliable opportunities that have been carefully reviewed and approved through CSM.
 Once we have confirmed your eligibility to participate in a job search cycle, you'll gain access to the job postings that are relevant to your academic program.